metral/docs-1/content/reference/cli/pulumi_login.md

     $ pulumi login

 and this command will prompt you for an access token, including a way to launch your web browser to easily obtain one.
-You can script by using PULUMI_ACCESS_TOKEN environment variable.
+You can script by using `PULUMI_ACCESS_TOKEN` environment variable.

-By default, this will log into app.pulumi.com.
-If you prefer to log into a separate instance of the Pulumi service, such as Pulumi Enterprise, specify a <url>.
+By default, this will log into `app.pulumi.com`.
+If you prefer to log into a separate instance of the Pulumi service, such as Pulumi Enterprise, specify a URL.
 For example, run

     $ pulumi login https://pulumi.acmecorp.com

-to log in to a Pulumi Enterprise server running at the pulumi.acmecorp.com domain.
+to log in to a Pulumi Enterprise server running at the `pulumi.acmecorp.com` domain.

-For https:// URLs, the CLI will speak REST to a service that manages state and concurrency control.
+For `https://` URLs, the CLI will speak REST to a service that manages state and concurrency control.
-If you prefer to operate Pulumi independently of a service, and entirely local to your computer, pass file://<path>, where <path> will be where state checkpoints will be stored.
+If you prefer to operate Pulumi independently of a service, and entirely local to your computer, pass `file://<path>`, where `<path>` will be where state checkpoints will be stored.
 For instance,

     $ pulumi login file://~

-will store your state information on your computer underneath ~/.pulumi.
+will store your state information on your computer underneath `~/.pulumi`.
 It is then up to you to manage this state, including backing it up, using it in a team environment, and so on.

-As a shortcut, you may pass --local to use your home directory (this is an alias for file://~):
+As a shortcut, you may pass --local to use your home directory (this is an alias for `file://~`):

     $ pulumi login --local